Utkar5hM/utkar5hm.github.io/site/content/post/ctf/2025-07-05-googlectf25-multiarch1.md

 Here, have a flag: MYFAKEFLAG
 [I] done!
 ```
-Well it works.
+It works.

-## Obtaining the flag:
+## Obtaining the flag

-Hmm, with a script to solve pow and submitting the solution: :D
+With a script to solve the proof of work and submitting the solution: :D

 ![](/assets/img/ctf/googlectf25/multiarch1-9.png)